Top 5 Mobility Drills For MMA Fighters

 Calf raises are a great exercise for strengthening the muscles of the lower leg and improving ankle mobility.
 Stand with your feet hip-width apart and lift your heels off the ground, rising onto the balls of your feet.
 Hold this position for a few seconds, then lower your heels back down to the ground.
 Repeat for 10-12 repetitions.
 To increase the challenge, you can perform calf raises on a step or with weights.
 Calf raises help to strengthen the calf muscles and improve ankle stability and mobility.

-See also Top Ways To Improve Cellular Recovery For MMA Fighters
+See also How To Enhance Recovery With Meditation For MMA Fighters

 Ankle Dorsiflexion Stretch